warlockee/pypi-data/README.md

 ## Release data

 Each package has a unique directory within [release_data/](release_data/), prefixed with the first two *lowercased* characters of the package name.
-Each package has a unique JSON compressed file containing the full API response for *all package releases* within it.
+Each package has a unique JSON file containing the full API response for *all package releases* within it.

 For example: [release_data/d/j/django.json](release_data/d/j/django.json) contains: